Published on

 Singapore offers a variety of participating banks and financial institutions where you can purchase these bonds.
 It is crucial to select a bank that aligns with your preferences and provides the services you need.
 Some major banks in Singapore, such as DBS/POSB, offer these bonds as part of their financial offerings.

-1. Application Time: Open an SSB Account
+1. SSB Application: Open an SSB Account

 Once you have chosen your banking partner, the next step is to open an SSB account with them.
 During the issuance period of these bonds, submit your application to get started.
 Fortunately, you have options regarding the application process: you can apply online through the bank's user-friendly website or visit a physical branch to initiate the application process in person.